 This decision was a major win for Community Power, but it is only the first step in the journey towards clean, local, equitable, affordable, and reliable energy.
-Next, we'll have to make sure the Partnership achieves real progress.
-Here's a quick look at what we got:
+We will have to make sure the Partnership achieves real progress.
+Here's a quick look at what we won:

-- The new franchise agreements are 10 years long and create clear authorization for the City Council to terminate them early anytime after the 5 year mark with a vote of 9 of the members of City Council (there are 13 total) if the utilities do not make adequate progress in the Partnership.
+- The new franchise agreements are 10 years long and create clear authorization for the City Council to terminate them early any time after the 5-year mark with a supermajority vote of 9 of the members of City Council (out of 13 total) if the utilities do not make adequate progress in the Partnership.
 This creates much more flexibility than the previous 20-year agreements.

-- The new City-Utility Clean Energy Partnership Agreement creates an 8-member Board composed of the Mayor, City Coordinator, 2 City Councilmembers, 2 Xcel Energy representatives, and 2 CenterPoint Energy Representatives and serve as a body to formally approve decisions around the future of Minneapolis energy sourcing, maintenance, financing, hiring, efficiency, and other programs.
-This board held its first meeting on February 4th, 2015 a meeting which generated this preliminary draft of the Clean Energy Partnership Work Plan for the EVAC to review.
+- The Clean Energy Partnership Agreement created an 8-member Partnership Board composed of the Mayor, City Coordinator, 2 City Councilmembers, 2 Xcel Energy representatives, and 2 CenterPoint Energy Representatives and serve as a body to formally approve decisions around the future of Minneapolis energy sourcing, maintenance, financing, hiring, efficiency, and other programs.
+This board has held 4 public meetings per year staring on February 4th, 2015.
+Click here for notes from past meetings: https://mplscleanenergypartnership.org/meeting-calendar/

-- The new City-Utility Clean Energy Partnership Agreement calls for the formation of the Energy Vision Advisory Committee (EVAC) which will be a 15 member body that provides a way for public input to keep the partnership dynamic and accountable to its goals.
-EVAC helps develop the annual work plans for the partnership and will review and guide the implementation of those work plans.
-Community Power encourages any interested community member to apply to become a member of this committee in order to ensure a wide range of community voices are represented.
+- The new Clean Energy Partnership Agreement also called for the formation of a 15-member Energy Vision Advisory Committee (EVAC) as a way provide community input into the Partnership which keeps it dynamic and accountable to its goals.
+EVAC helps develop the annual work plans for the partnership but also reviews and guides the implementation of those work plans.
+Community Power encourages any interested community member to apply to become a member of this committee every 2 years in order to ensure a wide range of community voices are represented.
 The first EVAC membership was publicly announced on March 17, 2015.
 EVAC has held its public meetings on a quarterly basis starting on April 16, 2015 – Click here for notes of past meetings - https://mplscleanenergypartnership.org/meeting-calendar/